Jørgen Kieler

 Jørgen Kieler (23 August 1919 – 19 February 2017) was a Danish physician, remembered primarily for his participation in resistance activities under the German occupation of Denmark in the early 1940s.
-Together with his sister, Elsebet Kieler, he published Frit Denmark or Free Denmark, an illegal newspaper.
-As a member of the Holger Danske resistance group, he helped hundreds of Danish Jews to escape to Sweden and avoid extermination.
+He was captured and was placed in a prison and Nazi concentration camps.
+Saved by the White Buses of the Bernadotte rescue, Kieler was treated for tuberculosis for two years after his release.